-Physical and organizational decentralization is promoted not only by open source community development models, but also by the nature of open licensing models and the culture of sharing and contribution that is an important part of many open source projects.
-In this micro-course, students will participate in planning the production of distributed open source software through project and program management methodologies that enable an information technology unit to support a decentralized workflow for design, development, and distribution.
+Physical and organizational decentralization is promoted not only by open source community development models, but also by open licensing models and the culture of sharing and contribution that is an important part of many open source projects.
+In this micro-course, students will participate in planning the production of distributed open source software through project and program management methodologies and the design of workflows that encourage mass collaboration.
+These methodologies enable an information technology unit to support a decentralized workflow for the design, development, and distribution of software.
 Managing a sustainable community responsible for generating critical organizational information and technology assets can be a complex and consequential undertaking.

 By the end of this micro-course, students will be able to:

-Visit the Open Source Technology Management program webpage to register for this micro-course and to learn about other program offerings.
+Visit the Open Source Technology Management program webpage to learn about other program offerings.

 View our events calendar for the latest list of upcoming online admissions chats, webinars and other opportunities to get to know GPS programs, faculty and staff.